Yokumii/web-coding-agent/README.md

 ## Running WebGen-Bench

 `harness-bench` runs the harness end-to-end against [WebGen-Bench](https://github.com/mnluzimu/WebGen-Bench) and aggregates UI-functional + appearance scores into `summary.{json,md}`.
 The bench's evaluation phase is unchanged; the harness's own evaluator is *not* replaced.
-Each sample gets its own sub-workdir and subprocess so a crash in one sample doesn't pollute the next.
+Each sample gets its own sub-workdir and subprocess so a crash in one sample doesn't pollute the next, and the harness phase can now run several samples concurrently.

 ### Requirements (in addition to the base harness requirements)